toda-lab/pygplib/docs/howto-use-pygplib.rst

 with first-order logic of graphs.
 We mean by graphs graphs with no directed edge, no multiple edge, no isolated edge, at most one isolated vertex, and no loop.
-See, for first-order logic of graphs, :ref:`First-Order Logic of Graphs`.
+See, for first-order logic of graphs, :ref:`FirstOrderLogicofGraphs`.

 Parsing First-Order Formula
 ---------------------------